exasol/bigquery-virtual-schema/doc/developers_guide.md

 As long as the emulator is not yet ready you need to manually enable it.

+The Simba JDBC driver 1.7 validates the `RootURL` connection property as a Private Service Connect BigQuery URI and rejects the emulator's plain HTTP endpoint with `[Simba][BigQueryJDBCDriver](100007) Failed to retrieve: PSC end point does not have correct value.`.

 1. Remove `test.properties` or one of the properties `googleProjectId`, `serviceAccountEmail`, or `privateKeyPath` in the file.
 2. Remove the `assumeTrue` call from `BigQueryVirtualSchemaIT.beforeAll()`.